Antisymmetric Mueller generator as the universal origin of geometric phase in classical polarization and quantum two-level systems: Classical polarization: Mueller retarders and antisymmetric generator

 \section{Classical polarization: Mueller retarders and antisymmetric generator}

 We first consider the classical case of an ideal retarder acting on a fully polarized beam.
+Here ``ideal retarder'' means a lossless, nondepolarizing, nondiattenuating element that introduces a relative phase delay between two orthogonal eigenpolarizations, without changing total intensity or degree of polarization.
 The retarder is described in the Jones formalism by a unitary $2\times 2$ operator of the form~\cite{Whitney1971}